Gailes Airfield

 Gailes Airfield (also known as Wacol or A-9) was an Emergency Landing Ground built in 1942, Wivenhoe Hill, Queensland, Australia.

 History

-In May 1942, Gailes Airfield was constructed by Brisbane based contractor Hornibrook for the American military, however it was never reported to be used by the Royal Australian Air Force (RAAF).
-The airfield was built with a hangar and camouflaged hideouts.
-The airfield was also under control by the RAAF, and was designated as a B-1 type airfield which means it had one runway greater than 800 yards long.
-In August 1943, a detailed RAAF inspection reported a cleared and graded runway which was unusable due to the growth of plant suckers and log barricades, which was removed in September 1943.
-However, in May 1944, a large 7.6m wide and 3m deep hole existed in the centre of the strip.
+In May 1942, Gailes Airfield was constructed by Brisbane based contractor Hornibrook intended for usage by the American military, however control was assumed by the Royal Australian Air Force (RAAF).
+For the majority of its operations, it operated as a Relief Landing Ground, and the RAAF was never reported to have used it.
+The airfield was equipped with a wooden hangar and camouflaged hideouts, and was designated as a B-1 type airfield, which meant that it had one runway greater than 800 yards long.
+In August 1943, a detailed RAAF inspection reported a cleared and graded runway which was unusable due to the growth of plant suckers and log barricades, which was later removed in September 1943.
+By November 1943, Gailes Airfield was used as a crash strip, and in May 1944, a large 7.6 m wide and 3 m deep hole existed in the centre of the strip.

 Adjacent to the airfield was the Darra Ordnance Ammunition Depot, built by the Thiess Brothers in the 1940s.